INSTRUCTIONS FOR AUTHORS

 Do not use IBID or OP.
 CIT.

-Make use of the original script if possible for Greek, Coptic, Hebrew, etc. texts.
+Make use of the original script, if possible, for Greek, Coptic, Hebrew, etc. texts.
 All Latin text should be placed in italics as should all other languages except Greek, Coptic and Hebrew.

 Abbreviations of classical and Byzantine periodicals must be those recommended by the Byzantinische Zeitschrift and L'Annee Philologique.